KLschweizer23/Medicine-Delivery-App/README.md

 spring.datasource.username=YOUR_USERNAME
 spring.datasource.password=YOUR_PASSWORD
 ```
-Change the schema name to the schema name (and port if not 3308) in your database along with your username and password.
+Change the schema name to your schema name (and port if not 3308) in your database along with your username and password.

 Have fun and enjoy!